SheetJS/docs.sheetjs.com/docz/docs/02-getting-started/01-installation/07-bun.md

 :::caution Bun support is considered experimental.

 Great open source software grows with user tests and reports.
-Any issues should be reported to the [SheetJS project](https://github.com/SheetJS/sheetjs/issues) for further diagnosis.
+Any issues should be reported to the Bun project for further diagnosis.

 :::